HaschekSolutions/opentrashmail/README.md

 - `PASSWORD` -> If configured, site and API can't be used without providing it via form, POST/GET variable `password` or http header `PWD` (eg: `curl -H "PWD: 123456" http://localhost:8080/json...`)
 - `ALLOWED_IPS` -> Comma separated list of IPv4 or IPv6 CIDR addresses that are allowed to use the web UI or API
 - `ATTACHMENTS_MAX_SIZE` -> Max size for each individual attachment of an email in Bytes
+- `MAILPORT_TLS` -> If set to something higher than 0, this port will be used for TLSC (TLS on Connect).
+Which means plaintext auth will not be possible.
+Usually set to `465`.
+Needs `TLS_CERTIFICATE` and `TLS_PRIVATE_KEY` to work
+- `TLS_CERTIFICATE` -> Path to the certificate (chain).
+Can be relative to the /python directory or absolute
+- `TLS_PRIVATE_KEY` -> Path to the private key of the certificate.
+Can be relative to the /python directory or absolute

 ## Docker env vars
 In Docker you can use the following environment variables: